 - n.
-For proposed recreation or adventure tourism resorts outside the District's Growth Management Boundary or on the periphery of the District of Squamish boundary that have demonstrated community and Council support, do not support the inclusion of residential development beyond what is required for staff accommodations. - Despite 9.2.a, ALR lands (outside of First Nation Reserves) are intended for agriculture and related uses in accordance with the Agricultural Land Commission Act (ALCA) and Regulation, regardless of their inclusion within the Growth Management Boundary.
+For proposed recreation or adventure tourism resorts outside the District's Growth Management Boundary or on the periphery of the District of Squamish boundary that have demonstrated community and Council support, do not support the inclusion of residential development beyond what is required for staff accommodations, and commercial occupancy, to avoid development sprawl. - Despite 9.2.a, ALR lands (outside of First Nation Reserves) are intended for agriculture and related uses in accordance with the Agricultural Land Commission Act (ALCA) and Regulation, regardless of their inclusion within the Growth Management Boundary.